 You must not, in any circumstances, enrol in a new module or simply begin attending a new module at any level without being Re-Advised.
-The Advising process is the means whereby central records of your studies are maintained and unless you ensure that these are kept up to date you may find you will not receive credit for the modules you have taken and will be deemed to have failed those for which you have been registered but not attended.
-You may also find there is a timetable clash in the examinations you are due to take.
+The Advising process is the means whereby central records of your studies are maintained and unless you ensure that these are kept up to date you may find you will not receive credit for the modules you have taken and lose permission to proceed for any module for which you have been registered but not attended.
+This will result in no credits for that module, and a grade of 0 on your record, with no possibility of re-assessment.
+You may also find problems with your examination schedule.